annnhuang/annnhuang.github.io/posts/_posts/2022-04-22-github-website.md

 ## Step 3 Pick a theme and use it

-choose a [hugo theme]. navigate to its github repo by clicking the "download" button. these hugo themes usually come with a readme file that instructs you the best way to install the theme, e.g. using `git clone` or `git submodule add`. the theme i am using is called [mainroad].
+Choose a [Hugo theme]. navigate to its Github repo by clicking the "download" button.
+These Hugo themes usually come with a readme file that instructs the best way to install the theme, e.g. using `git clone` or `git submodule add`.
+The theme I am using is called [mainroad].

 [mainroad]: https://github.com/vimux/mainroad

 ![alternate text](/assets/img/mainroad_page.jpg)

-On terminal, navigate to the root directory of the site you've created (e.g. type `cd anotherblog`). once you are inside, copy and paste the link copied from github and install the theme by running `git submodule add [url_to_the_theme]`. for me, it looked like the following:
+Using terminal, navigate to the root directory of the site you've created (e.g. type `cd anotherblog`). once you are inside, copy and paste the link copied from Github and install the theme by running `git submodule add [url_to_the_theme]`. for me, it looked like the following:

 ```
 git submodule add https://github.com/vimux/mainroad.git themes/mainroad